Even-MW/SanityCodingDemoStart/README.md

 >When we do changes in this step we need to restart our studio build for every change.
 You stop the build with `cmd/ctrl + c`.

-We have startet on this for you in the `deskStructure.ts`file.
-But we need to let the studio know this exist, so in out **sanity.json** file we will add the following under the parts array.
+We have started on this for you in the `deskStructure.ts`file.
+But we need to let the studio know this exist, so in our **sanity.json** file we will add the following under the parts array.

 ```json
 {